aksommerville/fullmoon4/README.md

 - [ ] Chromeless package for itch.io
 - - Actually, let's dechromify the whole thing.
 All options, links, whatever, put in some extra popup menu.
 Click to open?
 - - [ ] Failures on launch in Itch only.
 Everything downloads, we hear the hello music, video is black with Dot's hat in the origin corner.
-- - [ ] Launch input config from pause
+- - [x] Launch input config from pause
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
+- - [ ] Input config needs this bad.
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
 - [ ] Scripts to analyze logs.